16. Environments and evaluation (*)#

 generic.classname convention.

-Asking too many questions is not very charismatic, but challenge yourself by trying to find the answer to the following.
+Asking too many questions is not very charismatic, but challenge yourself by finding the answer to the following.

 What is the role of a frame in an environment?